-The second problem with the notion that the key to meeting Privilege's challenge lies in the concept of ideal conditions is, therefore, that-by taking this route-we just move the difficulty to another level.
+The second problem with the notion that the key to meeting Privilege's challenge lies in the concept of ideal conditions is, therefore, that - by taking this route - we just move the difficulty to another level.
 When it first arises, the challenge is to justify the privileging of certain dispositions over all the others, and then it mutates into the problem of justifying the privileging of certain dispositions in ideal conditions over all our other dispositions in ideal conditions.

 Here, of course, I am assuming that there is more than one legitimate way to flesh out the notion of ideal conditions.
-If only dispositions in ideal conditions, were really dispositions in ideal conditions-if neither the conjunction of (a) and (b) nor that of (a) and (b^{}) were legitimate precisifications of the notion of ideal conditions-then one could just say (bracketing for the time being my third reason to be wary of the ideal-condition strategy) that dispositions in ideal conditions, are privileged over dispositions in ideal conditions, and dispositions in ideal conditions.
+If only dispositions in ideal conditions3 were really dispositions in ideal conditions - if neither the conjunction of (a) and (b) nor that of (a) and (b^{}) were legitimate precisifications of the notion of ideal conditions - then one could just say (bracketing for the time being my third reason to be wary of the ideal-condition strategy) that dispositions in ideal conditions3 are privileged over dispositions in ideal conditions1 and dispositions in ideal conditions2 simply because they are the only ones which are really dispositions in ideal conditions.
 That being said, the assumption in question seems to me to be eminently plausible,35 which means that this second reason for being wary of ideal-condition answers to Privilege must be taken seriously.